Dhanmondi Government Boys' High School

-Dhanmondi Government Boys' High School (DGBHS) is a public boys' school located in Dhanmondi, Dhaka, Bangladesh.
+Dhanmondi Government Boys' High School (DGBHS) is a public boys' school located in Mirpur Road, Dhaka, Bangladesh, near Farmgate.
 It is a state run educational institution located at the intersection of Mirpur Road and Manik Miah Avenue.
 Originally started as the model government school to educate the children of higher government officials, member of parliaments, and prominent businessman of the capital, the school is now open to every student despite their background.
 DGBHS has a diverse group of successful and well-known alumni network in Bangladesh and all over the world.
 DGBHS also played a very vital role in help sheltering the Mukti Bahini during the Liberation War, resulting the total demolition of the school campus by an air strike by the Pakistan Air Force.
 Continuing the legacy, DGBHS students were one of the core organisers of the 2018 Bangladesh road-safety protests.

 Daily assembly

 Assembly is called every day before schooling.
 Students recite Surah and pay respect to every religion.
 Finally, the students sing the national anthem of Bangladesh.